Jinjinov/Usb.Events/README.md

 # Usb.Events

 Subscribe to the Inserted and Removed events to be notified when a USB drive is plugged in or unplugged, or when a USB device is connected or disconnected.
-Usb.Events is a .NET Standard 2.0 library and uses WMI on Windows, libudev on Linux and IOKit on macOS.
+Usb.Events is a .NET Standard 2.0 library and uses WMI on Windows, libsystemd on Linux and IOKit on macOS.

 ## How to use: